lake-wg/authz/draft-selander-ace-ake-authz.md

 The authorization server has a private DH key corresponding to G_W, which is used to secure the communication with the device (see {{U-W}}).
 Authentication credentials and communication security used with the domain authenticator is out of scope.

-The authorization server provides the authorization decision for enrolment to the device in the form of a CBOR encoded voucher.
-The authorization server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_U).
+The authorization server provides the authorization decision for enrollment to the device in the form of a CBOR encoded voucher.
+The authorization server provides information to the domain authenticator about the device, such as the the device's certificate CERT_PK_U.

 The authorization server needs to be available during the execution of the protocol.